KyleKing/recipes/docs/seafood/garlic_lime_shrimp_rice_noodles.md

     - Toss the cooked shrimp with the fresh lime juice in a bowl and set aside
 - Boil water and cook the noodles according to the package directions
 - Garlic Lime Sauce
-    - Mix the 1 tbsp water with the cornstarch.
+    - Mix the 1 Tbsp water with the cornstarch.
 Mix it into a slurry and set aside
     - In the same saucepan, bring *most of* the sauce ingredients to a boil on medium heat (garlic, lime juice, brown sugar, water, fish sauce) until the sugar is dissolved
     - Whisk in the cornstarch slurry and the chili peppers
     - Cook for another 2 more minutes until a thick, sauce-like consistency.
 Season with extra salt or fish sauce if needed